 - This is called a mass outbreak.

 And most single instances of food poisoning happen in a restaurant.
-So places like a deli or school cafeterias are known for that.
+Such places like a deli or school cafeterias are known for that.

 - But it is often from improper preparation or cleanliness.

 - Also, improper cold storage of foods is a problem.
 And this is standard for foods with mayonnaise or undercooked meats.

 Many potential avenues of ingestion exist.
 Ehline Law has a background in these matters.
 And we can help you win your food poisoning lawsuit.
 Our client ratings and peer review reports verify this truth.
 Take a look at AVVO, Justia, and Circle of Legal Trust.
 They are stellar.

 The various symptoms of food illness are as follows: